How To Use a Warm Compress Correctly For Dry Eye

-If you suspect that you may have dry eye or experience any of the above symptoms, speak with Our doctors regarding the various dry eye treatments available to ease your discomfort and improve your condition.
+If you suspect that you may have dry eye or experience any of the above symptoms, speak with Eye Trends regarding the various dry eye treatments available to ease your discomfort and improve your condition.

 How to Prepare a Warm Eye Compress

 A warm compress has been proven to be effective in relieving irritating dry eye symptoms.